 The Family Mediation Accreditation was first established in 2000, with the aim of enabling those in need of family mediation to confidently choose an accredited mediator who has been competence assessed to provide a high-quality mediation service and to promote such mediators to the public.

-Membership of the scheme is open to all suitably qualified family mediators, whether or not they are lawyers.
-There are two routes to membership: passporting and application by portfolio.
+Accreditation to the Family Mediation Accreditation is open to all suitably qualified family mediators, whether or not they are lawyers.

-All members of the accreditation scheme are bound by the Family Mediation Council's Code of Practice (PDF 98kb).
+All members of the scheme are bound by the Family Mediation Council's Code of Practice (PDF 98 KB).

 If you need any further guidance or support, please contact the Accreditation Unit on:

 Telephone: 0207 320 5797 (lines are open 09:00 - 17:00 Monday to Friday) Email: accreditation@ lawsociety.org.uk